NotSomething0/Valkyrie/README.md

 This resource does not as other services claim 'detect lua executors' as this is impossible to do server side.
 All these other services are doing is using the lua *environment* as it's called to detect global variables from cheat menus.

 ### TODO
-Banning functionality
+Banning functionality\
-More server/client side detection
+More server/client side detection\
+Use of screenshot-basic to weed out people that claim they 'didn't cheat'\
-More staff commands
+More staff commands\
 Better and more in depth documentation